 Civil Rights Corps

-Charlie graduated summa cum laude from the University of Michigan Law School in 2014.
+Charlie graduated summa cum laude from the University of Michigan Law School in 2014, finishing second in his class.
 After law school, Charlie clerked for the Honorable J. Paul Oetken of the Southern District of New York and the Honorable Pierre N. Leval of the Second Circuit.
 Before law school, Charlie was a public-defense investigator.
 Before that, he was a chef.
 And before that, he worked in landscaping and played guitar in a band.

-The views Charlie expresses on Take Care and the Versus Trump podcast are entirely his own.
-They do not reflect, in any way, the views of Civil Rights Corps--or anyone else for that matter.
+The views Charlie expresses in his writing and on the Versus Trump podcast are entirely his own.
+They do not reflect, in any way, the views of Civil Rights Corps—or anyone else for that matter.